tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 2.4.7 Use Models
 ----------------

-Since sockets are derived from uvm_port_base, they are created and connected in the same way as port and exports.
-You can create them in the build phase and connect them in the connect phase by calling connect().
+Since sockets are derived from `UVMPortBase`, they are created and connected in the same way as port and exports.
+You can create them in the build phase and connect them in the connect phase by calling `UVMPortBase.connect()`.
 Initiator and target termination sockets are the end points of any connection.
 There can be an arbitrary number of passthrough sockets in the path between the initiator and target.